kylead10/movie-land-clone/README.md

-# movie-land-clone a ReactJs project. this
+# movie-land-clone a ReactJs project.
+This is a